When your child dies abroad

-International Liaison Director, Foreign and Commonwealth Office (www.fco.gov.uk or 020 7008 0218) who produce a leaflet Death Overseas – Advice for Friends and Relatives, which gives information about the role of the British Consul abroad and the help available from London.
+Foreign, Commonwealth and Development Office (www.fco.gov.uk or 020 7008 0218) who produce a leaflet Death Overseas – Advice for Friends and Relatives, which gives information about the role of the British Consul abroad and the help available from London.

 Murdered Abroad group for families, partners and friends of the victims of murder and manslaughter abroad.
 They have a helpline on 0845 123 2384 www.murdered-abroad.org.uk